smudge/decks/railsconf-2022/slides.md

 <!--
-So fast forward again, and by 2019, the business need had caught up with us again.
+So fast forward again, and by 2019, the business need had caught up with us, again.
 We really needed this thing to be working.
+Like, we had been making do with other ways of demoing our product, but we really needed a reliable and repeatable demo experience.
+Again, "demoability."

-But this time, we made a point to justify time on the roadmap.
+And so, this time, our team was bigger, and we were in a great position to add it to the roadmap.
-This was no longer just a passion project.
+This was no longer just a passion project for our team.
 -->

 ---